Jody Broun: Personal life

 Jody Broun was born in Perth, Western Australia in 1963 and has since then moved around Australia for various positions relating to her career.
 Broun is a Yindjibarndi woman with family connection from the Pilbara region in North Western Australia.
 She has one sister, Michelle Broun, who is a sculpture artist.

 Jody Broun's mother was part of the Stolen Generation and as a child was taken from her family and forced to live on a mission.
 Her mother was unable to meet her family again until she was an adult.
 Due to this, when Jody Broun was a child she had strong ties to her traditional country and family.
 Broun's love for country was instilled from a young age where she learnt the stories of her people and visited her traditional Pilbara land regularly.
 She established a closeness with both her relatives and her native land.
 The closeness between Broun, the people and the traditional land has had a large influence on her artworks, with may of her paintings reflecting the Pilbara scenery.
 This influence is demonstrated in her artworks through the use of rich colours, shapes and vast landscapes.

 Broun was raised in Perth, Western Australia and continued living there until she moved to Sydney in 2003.
 During this time Broun lived in both Perth Western Australia and Sydney New South Wales, she pursued a career with a focus on the rights and welfare of Indigenous Australians.
-This is portrayed through her work as a high school teacher at Clontarf Aboriginal College, being an contemporary Indigenous artist, Executive Director of Aboriginal Housing and Infrastructure (Western Australia), Director General of NSW Department of Aboriginal Affairs NSW and most recently the Chief Executive of Aboriginal Housing Office New South Wales.
+This is portrayed through her work as a high school teacher at Clontarf Aboriginal College, being a contemporary Indigenous artist, Executive Director of Aboriginal Housing and Infrastructure (Western Australia), Director General of NSW Department of Aboriginal Affairs NSW and most recently the Chief Executive of Aboriginal Housing Office New South Wales.